 Imagine being able to speak openly about anything and everything with someone who knows how to listen, someone who will not judge or have an agenda or script you need to follow.
 Imagine being able to speak freely without fear of upsetting or hurting people you love and who you know mean well.

-Darlene Cross has published articles and speaks to health organizations on living with chronic illness.
+That’s what Darlene Cross can provide for you!
+She has published articles and speaks to health organizations on living with chronic illness.
 Her focus is always on Quality of Life and her message is: A patient has an illness but a person has a life.
 If you are ready to be seen and heard and treated as a person in a safe and private setting, Darlene is waiting for your call.